jessepav/lacygoill-wiki-backup/vim/vim9.md

 ## What's the fastest between
 ### a lambda and an eval string?

-At the moment, an eval string is a bit faster in a `:def` function:
+At the moment, an eval string is a bit slower in a `:def` function:

     $ vim -es -Nu NONE -i NONE -U NONE -S <(cat <<'EOF' vim9script